Adjustable dumbbells are a great option for anyone seeking an all-in-one type of weight training equipment.

 Most adjustable dumbbells have a fifty pound per weight maximum, and a total weight maximum of one hundred pounds.

-It is important to purchase a set that can grow with you as you get stronger, instead of being stuck with a set that you have outgrown.
+It is important to purchase a set that can grow with you as you get stronger.

 When considering a dumbbell set, make sure it is capable of making small and large weight adjustments.